Common Ford Ranger problems and how to fix them

 We can’t comment on this directly but we have heard reports of some unscrupulous members of society removing the EGR completely.
 It makes sense.
 One less failure point to destroy your engine and less junk going through your engine.
 The side effect?
 More smog in the air and acid rain.
 However, in the interest of not being sued into the gutter, we strongly condemn this action.

-If you’re here from one of the HiLux forums just for a laugh, don’t giggle too soon as this Ford Ranger problem affects you too.
-Modern common-rail fuel injection systems require insane pressures to get the efficiencies (read power and economy) that they do.
-Now imagine a piece of sandpaper gently falling past your arm.
-Now imagine it grazing your arm but it’s strapped to the front of a Boeing 747 at full tilt.
+If you’re here from one of the HiLux forums just for a laugh, don’t giggle too soon, as this Ford Ranger problem affects you too.
+Modern common-rail fuel injection systems require insane pressures to achieve the efficiency (read power and economy) that they do.
+Now, imagine a piece of sandpaper gently falling past your arm.
+Now imagine it grazing your arm, but it’s strapped to the front of a Boeing 747 at full tilt.
 That’s what happens to your fuel injectors when literally anything but diesel goes through them.
 Best case, you’ll be down on power and blowing smoke.
 Worst case, the injector will literally dribble fuel onto your piston causing a hot spot, and eventually a hole in said piston and a rebuild in your future.

 The solution